Gen Z is the Next Non Traditional Student: Move Them Down the Funnel with These 2 Tactics

 To address this, higher education institutions can implement an Email Nurture campaign to ensure prospective students are getting relevant information based on where they stand in their journey, in addition to personalized outreach from admissions counselors.

 Facebook/Instagram Lead Generation campaigns and Email Nurture campaigns are excellent tactics for engaging with prospective students and providing them with the information they’re looking for, pushing them one step closer to applying to your institution.

 Ready to start building a marketing campaign tailored to your ideal prospective students?
 Search Influence has helped local and national higher education clients create effective campaigns to target prospective students at all stages of the marketing funnel.
-Schedule a free strategy session with one of our experts to learn how you can enhance your current marketing strategies.
+Contact one of our experts to learn how you can enhance your current marketing strategies.